Monastic Dharma Name: Shi Fazhao (Great Master)

 After reverently prostrating to the two great Bodhisattvas, Great Master asked, ‘The Dharma-Ending Age’s ordinary beings, are away from the sages, distant in time, with knowledge transformed to be lowly, with obstacles from defilements that are especially deep, with their Buddha-nature unable to appear.
-The Buddha’s teachings are vast, and I have yet to examine them [all, to know] which Dharma door, is the most essential.
-I only wish the great sage(s), can break my web of doubt.’
+The Buddha’s Dharma doors are vast, and I have yet to examine them [all, to know] which Dharma door, is the most essential.
+I only wish the great sage(s), can break my doubts’ web.’

 Manjusri Bodhisattva answered, ‘You now should practise mindfulness of Buddha, as now is the right time.
 Of all doors to cultivate practices, there is none like mindfulness of Buddha, and offering to the Triple Gem [of Buddhas, Dharma and Sangha], to cultivate both blessings and wisdom.
 These two Dharma doors, are the most essential paths.
 I, when within past kalpas, due to contemplation of Buddha thus, due to mindfulness of Buddha thus, due to making of offerings thus, have now attained the all-knowing wisdom [of Buddhahood].
-This is thus as all Dharma teachings, Prajna Paramita [i.e. Perfection Of Wisdom], extremely profound [meditative] concentrations, and even all Buddhas, are all from mindfulness of Buddha born.
-Thus know that mindfulness of Buddha, is the king of all Dharma [doors].
+This is thus as all Dharma teachings, Prajna Paramita [i.e. Perfection Of Wisdom], extremely profound [meditative] concentrations, and even all Buddhas, all from mindfulness of Buddha arise.
+Thus know that mindfulness of Buddha, is the King Of All Dharma [Doors].
 You should constantly be mindful of this unsurpassable Dharma king, enabling it to never rest.’